Chevrolet Lumina: Markets

+Other Commodores sold under the Chevrolet brand were Holden Calais-based Chevrolet Omega in Brazil; and the Chevrolet SS based on the VF Commodore, exported to the United States.

 Philippines model

 The Chinese-built Buick Regal was sold in the Philippines from 2005 to 2006 as the Chevrolet Lumina.
 GM had withdrawn from the Philippines in 1985 along with Ford, finding the political and economic situation there untenable.
 This left only Nissan and Mitsubishi operating in the Filipino market.
 In 1997, GM returned with the Opel brand, and introduced the Opel Vectra, Opel Omega, and, shortly thereafter, the Tigra and Astra.
 In 2000, Chevrolet returned with the Chevrolet Suburban and Chevrolet Savana, with GM dealerships being rebranded as GM AutoWorld.
 However, Opel struggled in the Filipino market, with Japanese automakers accounting for 80% of the total market by the year 2000.
 After the discontinuation of the Omega, the Vectra became Opel's largest sedan offering in the market.
 The Vectra struggled against rivals like the Nissan Cefiro, Honda Accord and Toyota Camry.
 GM withdrew the brand in 2003, leaving them without a car in the mid-size segment.
 In 2005, GM introduced the Chevrolet Lumina as a competitor to the growing mid-size sedan market.

 The only engine offered was a 2.5 liter V6, producing 152 hp and 154 lb-ft of torque.
 Mated to the Lumina's engine was a four-speed automatic.
 It had a top speed of 173 km/h and a 0-100km/h time of 12.8 seconds.
 The exhaust system was equipped with a Euro 2 standard catalytic converter.